 The Side Dishes - Contorni

-Usually you will want to order a side dish with your main course.
+Usually, you will want to order a side dish with your main course.
 This could be a vegetable (verdura), potato, or insalata (salad).
-I sometimes order only a salad instead of the meat course.
+Some prefer to order only a salad instead of the meat course.

 The Dessert - Dolce